Guide to the Apple iPad SIM card

-So where are the iPad SIM card deals then?
+So where are the iPad SIM deals, then?

-O2, Vodafone, 3 Mobile, Orange and T-Mobile all offer various types of plans for the iPad, though you'll find these change regularly so it's always worth taking the time to compare the available offers to see which gives you the best value for money.
+O2, Vodafone, 3 Mobile, EE, Orange and T-Mobile all offer various types of plans for the iPad, though you'll find these change regularly so it's always worth taking the time to compare the available offers to see which gives you the best value for money.

-As with all of our mobile broadband deals listed through the Broadband Genie website, using the comparison table above is a great way of getting an overview of what's available, and the core points to consider when trying to make an informed decision on what deal to go for.
-Not only can you compare prices to find the cheapest, but you narrow your search by various aspects of your required 3G broadband service.
-In addition to this you can read current iPad consumer reviews' and find out about their 3G internet experience.
+As with all of our mobile broadband deals, using the comparison table above is a great way of getting an overview of what's available, and the core points to consider when trying to make an informed decision on what deal to go for.
+Not only can you compare prices to find the cheapest, but you narrow your search by various aspects of your required broadband service.
+In addition to this you can read current iPad consumer reviews' and find out about their experience.

 After deciding on the tariff that suits your needs the best then simply press 'GO' to be taken to the mobile broadband supplier's home page.
 When you get there it's a very straightforward process in order to sign up directly with them, right there and then, depending on the iPad SIM cards that are best suited for your needs.